weronikawalczak/webshop-java-coolgang10/README.md

-# Codecool Online Shop
+# Online Shop

-Java SE: Web Project skeleton
+An online eCommerce web-application with Java, where users can browse products, add them into a shopping cart, checkout items and make payments.

 # Install